jsutilslib/nojquery/README.md

 Function `_$` accepts a variable number of arguments of these types:

-1. _string_, that will be used to search objects by means of calls of `querySelectorAll`.
+1. _string_, that will be used to create objects using common _HTML_ language, but if that does not generate any object, `_$` will search objects by means of calls of `querySelectorAll`.
 1. _HTML elements_, that represent objects (either in the DOM or not yet created), that will be added to the collection.
 1. _functions_, that will be considered as handlers for the document when the _DOM_ is loaded.
 1. _collections_, obtained be means of calls to `_$` function.